 How To Propagate Plants In Water

 Water propagation is easy!
-We will tell you step by step how to root your houseplants.
-Water propagation is a budget friendly way to build your IG worthy plant hoarding collection—you know you want to.
+It's a budget friendly way to build your IG worthy plant hoarding collection—you know you want to.
 It is also a great way to collect rare plants since asking for cuttings of curated plants from someone’s collection is easier than finding a full rare plant out in the world.

 What Type of Plants can be Propagated?

 The softer the stem the better the chance for propagation.
 Think of a houseplant stem like a pothos which is easy to propagate vs a hard stick like clipping from a hedge which takes a lot more effort and is much more involved.

 How to Propagate Plants in Water: Step by Step

 - Decide where you want to cut a clipping from the mother plant.

 - The more leaves on the cutting the better.